amiika/ziffers/README.md

-# Ziffers: Ziffersystem for Sonic Pi
+# Ziffers: Numbered musical notation for Sonic Pi
-Numbered musical notation for easier and faster composition of melodies in any key or scale.
-Additional notation for randomization, repeats, slides, panning and octave changes.
+Ziffers is a numbered musical notation (aka.
+Ziffersystem) that makes composing melodies easier and faster for any key or scale.

-Writing and playing melodies in any key or scale will be as simple as:
+Writing and playing melodies will be as simple as:
 ```
 zplay("4q11h21034",:f,:major)
 ```